 Building a RPi LCD Controller

 Like the previous RPi projects in this series, you will build the LCD controller using a few electrical-electronic components.
 The solderless breadboard is an indispensable prototyping tool for building electronic projects and will be used to wire the LCD to the RPi.
 Also, you will wire a potentiometer (either a 10Kilohm or 100Kilohm) to the LCD to adjust the display's contrast as well.
-I provided a basic wiring diagram shown in Figure 4 to aid in building the LCD controller.
-I also included two circuit schematic diagrams as additional reference designs for the intermediate to advanced electronics maker.

 Testing the RPi LCD Controller's Electrical Wiring

 With the RPi LCD controller completely wired on the solderless breadboard, you are now ready to electrical test the device.
 To test the LCD controller's electrical wiring is basically to power up the RPi and adjust the display's contrast using the potentiometer.
 You may see a series of square blocks, this depends on the potentiometer's setting.
-I've included a picture of my LCD controller as a reference shown in Figure 7.
-If not, adjust the contrast control to display the square blocks on the LCD.
-Congratulations, you have successfully wired your LCD to a RPi!
-The final stage of this project is to add the Adafruit LCD python code to the RPi to display a message.

 Adding the Adafruit LCD Python Code

 You are one step away to having a fully functional LCD controller.
 All that remains is to add the Adafruit LCD Python code to the RPi to display messages on it.
 The LCD python code is part of the Adafruit Raspberry Pi example software bundle.
 The HD44780 is an electronic controller typically used with LCDs.
 Therefore, the example bundle will include a software library to operate the LCD controller properly.
 The software bundle can be obtained from Github.
 Note, the Adafruit LCD python code is not a usual library like most RPi software bundles.
 Therefore, you must download the software files in a specific order.
 To obtain the files in the correct order, you may open the LXTerminal and type the Linux command~sudo apt-get install git.
-You may now download the files from Github using the following Linux command:

 Now that you have a working LCD controller, let's have some fun with this awesome device by way of basic design modifications.
 Here are two challenges for you to explore your LCD controller further.